holukas/dataset_ch-cha_flux_product/dataset_ch-cha_flux_product/Overview.md

 Following our convention it is possible to understand many variables in the dataset and their position in the field directly by simply checking its name.

+### Timestamp

+The dataset uses `TIMESTAMP_MIDDLE`, which refers to the middle of the averaging period.
+This means that for half-hourly data typical timestamps are e.g. `2021-06-05 14:15` (with data between 14:00 and 14:30), `2021-06-05 14:45` (with data between 14:30 and 15:00).

+We decided against using simply `TIMESTAMP` because it does not explain when the respective averaging interval starts or stops.
+It is often common to use a timestamp that gives the end of the averaging interval, without mentioning this in the description or the timestamp name.
+This can lead to confusion.

+For comparison: FLUXNET gives two timestamps in their dataset: `TIMESTAMP_START` and `TIMESTAMP_END`. `TIMESTAMP_START` is essentially the same as `TIMESTAMP_MIDDLE`.
+Using `TIMESTAMP_END` and aggregating by date, then the daily value for `2021-06-05` would include records between `2021-06-05 00:00` (these data contain the last half-hour of the previous day) and `2021-06-05 23:30` (with data between 23:00 and 23:30), i.e., the first half-hour of this day is from the previous day, and the last half-hour is missing.
+In essence, using `TIMESTAMP_START` and `TIMESTAMP_MIDDLE` makes aggregations easier by simply relying on the date info already given in the timestamp.

 ### Variants

 One important aspect is that we included many variables as *variants* in the dataset.
 These are new variables that were calculated from existing variables.